yahiaosama/robusta-task/README.md

 > 1- Open a terminal in the cloned repository directory <br />
   2- Run ```python test_shift_cipher.py``` for shift cipher <br />
   3- Run ```python test_matrix_cipher.py``` for matrix cipher <br />

+## Docker Image

+> The docker image for this app is based on the ubuntu 16.04 base image and uses python 3.7.